How to Become a Notary in Oregon (2026 Guide)

 It depends.
 The Oregon Secretary of State offers a three-hour in-person course, webinar courses, and self-paced training.
 If you take the in-person course, it’ll take three hours, but if you take the self-paced course, you might take more than three hours to get through it, depending on how fast you go through the content.

 To be successful in the open book examination, applicants must review the Oregon Notary Guidebook and 2013 Oregon Revised Statutes and Rules.
-With a maximum of four errors allowed in twenty questions, you are encouraged to utilize all resources available to ensure you pass this important examination.
-Don’t worry if your first attempt is unsuccessful – you may retake it as often as necessary!
+With a maximum of four errors allowed in twenty questions, review the Oregon Notary Guidebook and Oregon Revised Statutes before taking the exam.
+You may retake it as many times as needed.

 This depends on the state’s queue and how long you take to complete the steps in the process.
 Typically, the entire process can take up to two months from start to finish.